HAL-G1THuB/jsonpiler/docs/functions.md

 ```

 Creates a function.
-The first argument specifies the parameter list; the remaining arguments are evaluated as expressions within the function body.
+The first argument specifies the parameter list;
+the remaining arguments are evaluated as expressions within the function body.
 Returns the resulting function object.
-`lambda` has scope.
+`lambda` introduces a new scope.

 ```json
 ["lambda", [], ["+", 4, 6], "this function returns a string"]